 The most common method in a small business network to manage file security is via Share and File security.
 These are defined below.

-- Share (SMB – for the nerds) security determines who can view and access shared files accross the network.
+- Share (SMB – for the nerds) security determines who can view and access shared files across the network.

 - File (NTFS – for the nerds) security is the security on the files and folders themselves.